 Private transfers - credits: Corepics VOF/Shutterstock.com

-As Kefalonia is a large island, in order to get around you will absolutely need a vehicle.
+As Kefalonia is a large island, in order to get around, you will absolutely need a vehicle.
 You can rent a car, rely on public transport or even book private transfers to travel from one place to the other with ease and comfort.

 Argostoli, which is the capital and reference point of the island, is 2 km away from Lassi, 8 km from Lixouri, 24 km from Sami, 36 km from Agia Efimia, 40 km from Skala, 43 km from Poros, and 50 km from Fiskardo.

 The public bus or ‘KTEL’ of the Prefecture of Kefallinia is housed in a new, elegant building, and fully serves the needs of the island with multiple itineraries in all directions, both within Kefalonia and to Patras and Athens.

-Things to do in Kefalonia
+Things to do in Kefalonia; explore its natural beauty

 Enjoy the view from the castle of Agios Georgios

-Visit the monastery of Agios Gerasimos.
+Marvel at the monastery of Agios Gerasimos

 Pay a visit to the monastery of Agios Gerasimos in Fragata.
 In Fragata, on the road to Sami, you will find both the church and the monastery of the patron saint of the island, Agios Gerasimos.
 If you are lucky and believe in miracles, you may succeed in making a pilgrimage to the relics of the Saint.
 Even if you do not believe in God, it is worth visiting, as it will give you insight into the culture and traditions of the locals.